MasterBladeX/Novel-2-EBook/README.md

 ### Features

-- Download your favorite novels from [WuxiaWorld](https://www.wuxiaworld.com) and [Gravity Tales](https://gravitytales.com/) and save them into .epub files
+- Download your favourite novels from [WuxiaWorld](https://www.wuxiaworld.com) and [Gravity Tales](https://gravitytales.com/) and save them as .epub files
 - Automatically adds some metadata like title, cover, and author (translator used as author as it was easier to implement)
+- Concurrent download of chapters - *significantly* faster download of books

 ### Prerequisites

 As mentioned before this script was written for Python version 3.7.x.
 It may work with other versions too but none are tested.
-Additionally the Python image library (Pillow), lxml and Beautifulsoup4 are required.
+Additionally the Python image library (Pillow), lxml, and BeautifulSoup4 are required.
 To install all dependencies just use the console to navigate into the project folder and write

 ```